 You may find that “Should I do counseling?” is your subconscious asking for what you need: the opportunity to hear your own voice out loud and provide an awareness that you did not have before.

 So for the love of children, others, and yourself, get happy and healthy!
 Find a therapist who can help you become the person you want to be and understand what you need to work through.
 Recognizing negative patterns is key to stopping them.
-And when it is time to re-route them, having an attentive counselor there to help you unpack the issue and re-construct a happier way of being is priceless.
+When it is time to re-route these patterns, having an attentive counselor there to help you unpack the issue and re-construct a happier way of being is priceless.

 Still looking for more reasons?
 Check out: Top 10 Reasons You Should Start Counseling